 Do gas cooktops need to be vented?

 Gas cooktops don't usually need to be vented.
-However, it's important to check with your user manual, and your building's protocols, if you live in an apartment, condo, or rented space.
+However, it's important to check with your user manual and your building's protocols if you live in an apartment, condo, or rented space.
 Your space may have its own requirements.
 Whether or not you vent your unit to the outdoors, it's always a good idea to add a range hood over your cooktop that'll help filter out any fumes or smoke the cooktop may produce.
-To find out more on this, see our guide on how to install a range hood.
+To find out more about this, see our guide on how to install a range hood.

 Do gas cooktops need electricity?

 Gas cooktops need a little bit of electricity in order to light the burners.
 While they don't use as much electricity as an electric or induction cooktop, they do still need to be hooked up to a power source to ignite a flame.
 Not to mention, electricity can power any indicator lights on the cooktop that alert you when a burner is turned on.